 \subsection{Riemannian gradient of $f$ on $(\stX,g)$}

-Let $X\in\Rnp_*$, by definition of $\stM$ and the fact that $X$ is of full rank, we have that $X\in\stX$.
-Recall, the Riemannian gradient of $f$ with respect to the metric~$g$, denoted as $\mathrm{grad}f(X)$, is uniquely defined to be an element of $\TX$ such that
+Let $X\in\Rnp_*$.
+By definition of $\stM$ and the fact that $X$ is of full rank, we have that $X\in\stX$.
+Recall \revise{that} the Riemannian gradient of $f$ with respect to the metric~$g$, denoted as $\mathrm{grad}f(X)$, is defined to be the element of $\TX$ such that

 holds for all $\xi\in\TX$.
-The definition allows us to derive the following proposition giving a Riemannian interpretation to the relative gradient $\psi(X)X$ in the landing field~\eqref{eq:landing-field}. \begin{prop} The Riemannian gradient of a function $f$ on $(\stX,g)$ has the following form
+The definition allows us to derive the following proposition giving a Riemannian interpretation to the relative gradient $\psi(X)X$ in the landing field~\eqref{eq:landing-field}. \begin{prop} The Riemannian gradient of a function $f$ on $(\stX,g)$ has the form

 where $\psi(X)\,{=}\,2\skewsym(\nabla f(X)X^{\top})$. \end{prop} \begin{pf} Let $W\in\skewset^n$ be any skew-symmetric matrix.
 In view of~\eqref{eq:tangent-2}, $WX$ is an arbitrary element of the tangent space $\TX$.
 We have